Finland's relations and development cooperation in Nepal

 In its development cooperation, Finland supports the equal opportunities and well-being of women and girls, with a focus on women with disabilities and vulnerabilities.
 In addition to being a separate result area, gender equality and inclusion are also cross-cutting objectives in other result areas.

-Objective: The social rights and status of women (including women with disabilities and vulnerabilities) will improve
+Expected outcomes: The social rights and status of women (including women with disabilities and vulnerabilities) will improve

 - Women will gain more economic independence and become more active politically